In this blog, I identify kyphosis exercises to avoid and why a kyphotic posture could lead to health problems.

 In total, I have identified fifteen exercises for kyphosis in Exercise for Better Bones.

-Today’s tutorial is going to cover ‘Stop the Stoop’ and what are some of the unsafe movements that can lead to fractures of your vertebrae if you have low bone density or osteoporosis.
+Unsafe movements can lead to fractures of your vertebrae if you have low bone density or osteoporosis.
 These are frequently referred to as kyphosis exercises to avoid and they can lead to compression fractures.

 1. Peak Bone Mass